rafed/devra/content/sections/Awesome Python Tips & Tricks/tips-and-tricks-to-make-python-faster/index.md

 Ways to improve:

 1. Identify slow functions and improve them
-1. Use built-in data types instead of custom ones
 1. Use a cache
-1. Use local variables
+1. Use numba
-1. Reduce access to attributes
-1. Beware of strings
 1. Use generators
-1. Use numba
+1. Other tips

 ## 1. Identify slow functions and improve them